project-sunbird/sunbird.org-docs/developer-docs/installation/org_external_identity_migration.md

 ---

 ## Overview
-Sunbird, from its release version 1.13 onwards, captures the external id details of the organisations in a separate table(org_external_identity) in cassandra database.
-External Id details of organisations created before this release(which are captured in organisation table) has to populated in this new table to ensure data consistency.
-This migration job will take care of that activity.
+Sunbird, from its release version 1.13 onwards captures the external ID details of organisations in a separate table(org_external_identity) in cassandra database.
+Running the migration script moves the external ID details of organisations created before this release(which were captured in organisation table) to the new table to ensure data consistency.

 ## Prerequisites